BIAS: Mitigating Diversity Biases in the Labour Market

-The BIAS project investigates the use of Artificial Intelligence in the labor market.
+The BIAS project investigates the use of Artificial Intelligence in the labour market.
 In particular, the project explores how AI-based systems potentially reproduce biases in hiring and promoting processes based on personal characteristics.
-In an employment context, this can, for example, involve analyzing text created by an employee or recruitment candidate to assist management in deciding to invite a candidate for an interview, to training and employee engagement, or to monitor for infractions that could lead to disciplinary proceedings.
+In an employment context, this can, for example, involve analysing text created by an employee or recruitment candidate to assist management in deciding to invite a candidate for an interview, to training and employee engagement, or to monitor for infractions that could lead to disciplinary proceedings.

 We identify and mitigate biases in applications used in a Human Resources Management (HRM) context at the Horizon Europe BIAS project.
 In particular, the project:

 - Develops the Debiaser, a proof-of-concept for innovative technology based on Natural Language Processing and Case-Based Reasoning for an HR recruitment use case.
 The system will contain two modules: one for bias detection and another for bias mitigation.

 - Conducts extensive ethnographic fieldwork concerning the lived experiences of employees, Human Resource Managers, and technology developers and channels them toward improving these algorithms.

 - Provides substantial training for HR managers and technology developers regarding AI's responsible development and implementation.

 The project is coordinated by Dr Roger A. Søraa from the Department of Interdisciplinary Studies of Culture at the Humanities Faculty at the Norwegian University of Science and Technology, who will be accompanied by a consortium coming from around Europe, including Leiden University, but also Bern University of Applied Sciences, University of Iceland, Smart Venice, LOBA, CrowdHelix, Digiotouch, and FARPLAS.